HR 11.01pr - Academic Integrity Procedure :

 PRIMARY CONTENT CONTRIBUTOR (Director/Dean)

-Executive Vice President for Instruction, Faculty Senate, and Vice President for Human Resources
+Executive Vice President for Instruction, Faculty Senate, and Executive Director of Human Resources

 2018-Oct 29 Approved by President’s Cabinet